Sarabjitkaur855/delta-demo/README.md

 # delta-demo
-this is delta demo project as css
+this is delta demo project as css.